 Food waste

-You can dispose of your food waste in your garden bin.
+If you subscribe to the Garden Waste Recycling Scheme, you can recycle your food waste in your garden bin.

-Food waste you can put in your food caddy or garden bin
+Food waste you can put in your garden bin

 - meat and fish - raw and cooked, including bones